mrd875/GroupwareToolkitServer/README.md

 ## Usage

 This is just the server and is designed to just be ran somewhere.
-Once you got the server running, use the client (https://github.com/mrd875/GroupwareToolkitClient) to start using the project.
+Once you got the server running, use the client (https://github.com/mrd875/GroupwareToolkitClient) to start using GT.